-Choose life.
-Choose the ‘Trainspotting’ soundtrack.
+Choose life: Choose to listen to the ‘Trainspotting’ soundtrack

 The 1980s and 1990s shall forever be remembered as the golden age of MTV.
 While the MTV style of film editing can be seen in 80s classics like Flashdance and Footloose, by the mid-90s the approach had really found its groove.
 Two movies from that time emerge as pitch-perfect examples of the aesthetic: 1995’s Clueless, directed by veteran teen zeitgeist tapper Amy Heckerling (who brought Jane Austen bang up-to-date for the youth of the day), and Trainspotting, directed by fellow music lover Danny Boyle, depicting the hardscrabble life of heroin addicts in Edinburgh, Scotland.